Skip to main content

 From the European Coal and Steel Community eventually emerged the European Economic Community and, later, the European Union.
 Photo: HayDmitriy/Depositphotos.com

 On 1 May 2004, the European Union underwent its fifth and largest enlargement in history.
 Alongside Slovenia, Cyprus, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, and Slovakia joined the Union.
-This enlargement helped to spread stability, peace, and prosperity across the continent.
+This enlargement helped spread stability, peace and prosperity across the continent.

-Membership in the EU brings benefits beyond political and economic cooperation – it also shapes the daily lives of its citizens
+EU membership brings benefits that go beyond political and economic cooperation – it also shapes the daily lives of its citizens.

 • Young couple in a boat on a lake.
 In the backround there is a small island with a church on it.